A Guide to Sold House Prices in the UK. Check Sold Property Price Data Free!

 What Factors Determine Rises in UK House Prices

 After several years of steeply rising house prices, more moderate increases are being predicted for 2015 by leading property analysts.
 According to a recent article on The Guardian website, house prices in England and Wales actually fell by 0.3% after a somewhat surprising rise of 1.9% in January.
 These figures contributed to an overall quarterly house price rise of 2.6%.
-The same article revealed that house price growth in England and Wales could slow to 5% in 2015, but that is still a rate far in excess of UK GDP growth figures.
+The same article revealed that house price growth in England and Wales could slow to 5% in 2015, but that is still a rate far above UK GDP growth figures.

 The rate of house price growth in London since 2011 has been phenomenal, but the situation now is a little more complex.
 According to a recent article on The Telegraph website, Bexley was the only borough of Greater London where demand for homes rose during the last quarter of 2014.
-House prices have risen across the capital to such an extent that the once less desirable areas of the city are now set to be the property hotspots of the future.
+House prices have risen across the capital to such an extent that the city’s once less desirable areas are now set to be the property hotspots of the future.

 Recent changes to stamp duty have affected homes worth more than £1.5million, and the prospect of a so-called ‘mansion tax’ is holding back demand for property in the most exclusive areas of London.
 But a growing number of Londoners are moving away from the capital – into the commuter belt and beyond.
-This phenomenon is expected to fuel house price growth in the regions of the UK over the next three to five years.
+This phenomenon is expected to fuel house price growth in the UK’s regions over the next three to five years.

 1. Demographic factors